Skip to content

 Navigating Potential Challenges with Bikes on A Line Bus

-For one thing, limited space on buses means that riders must strategically manage how they bring bikes onboard without causing disruptions.
-Moreover, tire damage and scratches may occur during the loading and unloading process due to tight fits in the back-end racks.
+For one thing, limited bus space means that riders must strategically manage how they bring bikes onboard without causing disruptions.
+Moreover, tire damage and scratches may occur during the loading and unloading due to tight fits in the back-end racks.

-That being said, knowing what services area available onboard can help streamline transitions.
-For starters, interior storage facilities exist for most bikes apart from oversized models like tricycles and tandems.
-Riders must also remember that folding bikes usually don’t require storage; instead they should be kept neatly by feet or underneath seats.
+That said, knowing what services are available onboard can help streamline transitions.
+For starters, interior storage facilities exist for most bikes except oversized models like tricycles and tandems.
+Riders must also remember that folding bikes usually don’t require storage; instead, they should be kept neatly by feet or underneath seats.

 Finally, riders must understand that federal law mandates that bus passengers with disabilities have priority for the securement area.
 Therefore, if no space remains on the bike rack, riders must fold or dissemble their bike and store it appropriately to avoid disturbances.